In the guide

 The law states that businesses should treat consumers fairly

-The law sets out a range of commercial practices that are unfair (that is, illegal) if they cause a customer to make a different decision from the one he would normally have made:
+The law sets out a range of commercial practices that are unfair (in other words, illegal) if they cause a customer to make a different decision from the one they would normally have made.
+You must not:

-- you must not mislead customers: this includes both acting and failing to act
+- mislead customers; this includes both acting and failing to act

-- you must not act aggressively: this includes coercion or undue influence
+- act aggressively; this includes coercion or undue influence

 How should I describe products?

-The law states that your descriptions should not give false information, nor should they deceive - or be likely to deceive - a consumer, which then makes him act in a different way.
-For example, a consumer might buy an item that he would not have if the description hadn't been misleading.Back to top
+The law states that your descriptions should not give false information, nor should they deceive - or be likely to deceive - a consumer, which then makes them act in a different way.
+For example, a consumer might buy an item that they would not have if the description hadn't been misleading.Back to top

 What do I have to tell the consumer?